fernan17893/Rando-Movie-Generator/README.md

 * Each movie suggestion includes the movie title, release date, poster, and overview.
 * Click on the movie poster for a direct link to the movie's IMDb page.
 4. Optionally filter movies by selecting a specific genre!
+5. Click on the plus(+) sign to add films to your favorites!

 ## Installation